-There are many reasons to take an online MBA program, and not all of them have to do with the COVID pandemic.
+There are many reasons to complete an online MBA program, and not all of them have to do with the COVID pandemic.

 First, there’s the inherent flexibility of online learning, in that the MBA student can take their classes whenever and wherever they’d like.
 Then there’s the fact that jobs don’t need to be abandoned and income doesn’t need to be lost, as would likely occur with a traditional MBA.

 The benefits don’t end there.
 Distance learning means there’s a far greater choice of potential courses.
 Conducting the graduate degree while in a job means the MBA student can conduct real-world, commercially valuable projects connected to their own work.
 And in some companies the course might even be partly or fully funded by the business.

 There are numerous benefits of an online MBA program and yet for some potential students, at least, doubts remain.
 Those doubts revolve around the question of whether employers and recruiters take online MBAs seriously.

 Fortunately, the answer is a resounding yes, particularly since the COVID-19 pandemic permanently shifted behaviours around on-campus and online learning.
 Plus, academic records don’t specifically reflect whether the envied accreditation was earned online or on-campus.

 But actually, respect for online MBAs has been growing since long before the pandemic.
 For many reasons, some outlined below, online MBAs have equalled full-time and face-to-face MBA programs in terms of industry respect for quite a while.

 Whether or not an MBA graduate has conducted their business degree online or face-to-face matters little to employers.
 What matters more is the reputation of the university, of the institution or school of business that is providing the MBA program.